boostscale/velox4j/README.md

 </repositories>
 ```

+NOTE:
-NOTE 1: The released Jar is built with x86-64 CPU + CentOS 7 (glibc 2.17) operating system.
+1. The released Jar is built with x86-64 CPU + CentOS 7 (glibc 2.17) operating system.

-NOTE 2: The released Jar is verified by daily CI job maintained in [velox4j-integration-test](https://github.com/velox4j/velox4j-integration-test).
+2. The released Jar is verified by daily CI job maintained in [velox4j-integration-test](https://github.com/velox4j/velox4j-integration-test).

 ## Build From Source